danielmberry/fortune-100-company-press-release-language-analysis/readme.md

 ## Conclusion

 Following a robust data collection and modeling process, and due to all of the models beating the baseline score, I have concluded that companies have changed the way they communicate through press releases in significant enough ways that machine learning can detect the difference.

+## Next Steps

+Next steps in this project could include:
+* Exploring how the press release language changed between the two time periods by exploring the most-used words in each category
+* Testing additional classification models to see if the model performance improves
+* Using `GridSearchCV` to test more hyperparameters and determine if there are any other changes that could improve the models' performance

 ## Repo Contents